Neuroendo-mdLab/RP-units/README.md

 # RP-units

 ## Description
- RP-unit is an automated animal behavior recording system using Raspberry Pi, which enables you remotely perform video-recording of animal behavior.
+ RP-unit is an automated animal behavior recording system using multiple Raspberry Pis, which enables you automatically perform video-recording of animal behavior.
 It also frees you from laborious procedures such as file-naming, encoding and transferring the files to a storage.
 Thus, by using RP-units, behavioral recordings will be performed more efficiently and accurately, without unintentional human errors caused by experimental operations.
+All Raspberry pis and a computer for operation are supposed to be connected in a closed network via Wi-Fi rooter.

 ## Requirement
  This system required the hardware listed below: